erentechlabs/compilemymind/content/about/index.md

 ## 👋 Welcome!

-I’m **Eren**, a **Java Backend Developer** and the creator of **Compile My Mind** — a space where I share my journey, projects, and ideas in the world of software.
+I’m Eren, a Java Backend Developer and the creator of Compile My Mind, a space where I share my journey, projects, and ideas in the world of software.

-I’m passionate about building **scalable, reliable, and maintainable applications**.
+I’m passionate about building scalable, reliable, and maintainable applications.
 My focus is on clean architecture, efficient systems, and practical solutions that solve real-world problems.

 Technology for me is not just a tool — it’s a passion.
 I enjoy learning new frameworks, experimenting with ideas, and constantly improving my skills as a developer.

 ## 💡 Who am I?

-I specialize in **backend development with Java and Spring Boot**, and I enjoy working on projects that involve **APIs, databases, and system design**.
+I specialize in backend development with Java and Spring Boot, and I enjoy working on projects that involve APIs, databases, and system design.
 Beyond backend work, I explore frontend technologies and mobile frameworks to broaden my perspective and build more complete solutions.

 ## 🎓 Education